-- The United States Department of Agriculture's (USDA's) MyPlate provides many options to help people make healthy food choices every day.
-For more information visit www.ChooseMyPlate.gov.5 - For specific nutrition guidelines for managing your diabetes, meet with your RDN.
-Your RDN will teach you how the food you eat affects your blood sugar and how you can make better food choices to control your diabetes. - For instance, in nutrition therapy you may learn about carb counting, which helps you figure out how much sugar is in your meal, and if you are on insulin, how much insulin you need at mealtime to keep your blood sugar within your target range.1 - There is not a one-size-fits-all approach!
+- The United States Department of Agriculture's (USDA's) MyPlate provides many options to help - For specific nutrition guidelines for managing your diabetes, meet with your RDN.
+Your RDN will teach you how the food you eat affects your blood sugar and how you can make better food choices to control your diabetes. - For instance, in nutrition therapy you may learn about carb counting, which helps you figure out how much sugar is in your meal, and if you are on insulin, how much insulin you need at mealtime to keep your blood sugar within your target range. - There is not a one-size-fits-all approach!
 Nutrition therapy will be tailored to YOUR individual needs, including your cultural background, traditions, lifestyle, financial means, and availability of food where you live.1 - Your RDN will not make you give up all the foods you enjoy eating.
 Instead, your RDN will help you to adopt a healthy lifestyle, which includes "everything in moderation."